-If any of these bullet points apply to you, talk to a doctor or pharmacist.
+If any of these bullet points apply to you now or in the past, talk to a doctor or pharmacist.

-If you are pregnant or breast-feeding
+A If you are pregnant or breast-feeding

-- If you are pregnant you can use this product but as with all medicines at this time, you should discuss it with your doctor first. - If you are breast-feeding you can use this medicine.
+- If you are pregnant, only use on the advice of your doctor. - If you are breast-feeding you can use this medicine.

-A Some of the ingredients can cause problems
+Some of the ingredients can cause problems